 For this recipe, make sure you have all of these on hand:

-- A popsicle mold set – A must-have for making popsicles, for obvious reasons.
+- A popsicle mold set – A must-have for making popsicles.
 See the next section for a thorough explanation on what size mold you’ll need.

 - Popsicle sticks – If you just bought a popsicle mold, it may come with popsicle sticks – but it never hurts to have more on hand for more popsicles.